-The direct access model
+The direct-access model as a mixture model

-Next, we present an implementation of a direct access model.
-This is a Bayesian hierarchical implementation of the cue-based retrieval model proposed by Van Dyke and McElree (2006) based on McElree and colleagues' previous work (e.g., McElree, 2000;
+Next, we present an implementation of a direct-access model.
+This is a Bayesian hierarchical implementation of the cue-based retrieval model proposed by Van Dyke and McElree (2006) based on McElree and colleagues' previous work (e.g., McElree, 2000; McElree et al., 2003).
+Since the original model has never been implemented computationally, it is underspecified in some respects.
+We therefore made some assumptions in the model to spell these details out; these are described below.